 This control will allow product to be shipped while cooling is occurring.
-Should the receiving dealer choose not to further ship the shellstock with a time/temperature recording device, the dealer must cool and document that the product has reached an internal temperature of 50°F (10°C).
+Should the receiving dealer choose not to further ship the shellstock with a time/temperature recording device, the dealer must cool and document that the product has reached an internal temperature of 50°F (10°C) prior to reshipping.